spirosavlonitis/phoenix_password/README.md

 create table checkpoint ( id int not null auto_increment primary key,combination varchar(200) not null,chars_used varchar(255) not null,i bigint unsigned not null);

-You can customize the setting if you want but you must change the phoenix_password.rb file accordingly.
+You can customize the settings if you want but you must change the phoenix_password.rb file accordingly.

 **Checkpoint**